Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 Know Your Pipe Material

-Homes built before 1980 may have galvanized steel, cast iron, or even lead pipes — all of which are well past their service life.
-If you haven't had a plumbing inspection in years, it's worth scheduling one.
-Aging pipes are a silent liability.
+Homes built before 1980 may have galvanized steel, cast iron, or even lead pipes, all of which are well past their service life.
+If you haven't had a plumbing inspection recently, it's worth scheduling one.
+Aging pipes are a silent liability, and our guide to old house plumbing problems breaks down what to watch for.

 Trusted by Thousands